-Social Investment - A force for good
+Impact Investing - A force for good

-Against this background, social investment is reshaping the relationship between individual wealth and the public good, releasing the potential of private money to make a positive impact on society.
+Against this background, impact investing is reshaping the relationship between individual wealth and the public good, releasing the potential of private money to make a positive impact on society.